Best Crypto Cards in Cameroon (2026)

 Alternative identification: Cameroonian passport (Passeport de la Republique du Cameroun), issued by the Direction de l'Immigration.
 Proof of address via utility bills from ENEO (Societe nationale d'electricite, electricity), Camwater (Cameroon Water Utilities Corporation, water), or telecom bills from MTN Cameroon, Orange Cameroun, or Nexttel.
 Bank statements from Afriland First Bank, SGBC, Ecobank, or BICEC also work.

-KAST and RedotPay with minimal KYC requirements are the most accessible for Cameroonian users.
+KAST and RedotPay remain the most workable prepaid options for Cameroonian users who are funding from stablecoins, diaspora transfers, or P2P balances rather than a conventional international bank relationship.
 Cameroonian passports are recognized by most global issuers.
 For diaspora members with French, European, or other secondary residency, using those documents may provide broader access.

 Spending Tips for Cameroon